scikit-learn/enhancement_proposals/slep006/proposal.rst

   This solution was known as solution 4 during the discussions.

-A meta-estimator provides only what each of its children requests.
+A meta-estimator provides along to its children only what they request.
-A meta-estimator would also need to request, on behalf of its children, any metadata that descendant consumers request.
+A meta-estimator needs to request, on behalf of its children, any metadata that descendant consumers request.

-Each object that could receive metadata should have a method called `get_metadata_request()` which returns a dict that specifies which metadata is consumed by each of its methods (keys of this dictionary are therefore method names, e.g. `fit`, `transform` etc.). `Group*CV` splitters default to returning `{'split': 'groups'}`, for example.
+Each object that could receive metadata should have a method called `get_metadata_request()` which returns a dict that specifies which metadata is consumed by each of its methods (keys of this dictionary are therefore method names, e.g. `fit`, `transform` etc.).
 Estimators supporting weighted fitting may return `{}` by default, but have a method called `request_sample_weight` which allows the user to specify the requested `sample_weight` in each of its methods.

+`Group*CV` splitters default to returning `{'split': 'groups'}`.

 `make_scorer` accepts `request_metadata` as keyword parameter through which user can specify what metadata is requested.